 Further reading: A Big List of Small Business Grants for Women (2020)

 The Amber Grant

 Awarded once per month, the Amber Grant gives $2,000 funding to a female entrepreneur.
 Each year, one of twelve monthly grant recipients gets an additional $25,000 in funding.
 Applying is fairly straightforward—you just need to fill out a form online.
 However, there is a $15 fee to apply.
 The Amber Grant is run by WomensNet, an organization for female entrepreneurs.

 Learn more about how to apply for an Amber Grant.

 The USDA offers a variety of grants for small businesses and nonprofit organizations operating in rural areas.
 They also offer a variety of business loans—so, if you don’t qualify for a grant, you may be able to borrow money at zero interest.

 The Veteran Small Business Award provided by StreetShares Foundation awards up to $15,000 to veterans or spouses of veterans that own over 50% of the business.
 It’s mission is to inspire, educate, and support veterans as they start small businesses.

 Read the full terms and conditions for eligibility and application guidelines.

 First Nations Development Institute Grants

-The First Nations Development Institute is a non-profit group that has successfully provided grants totaling over $29 million to projects that help Native Americans, Alaska Natives, and Native Hawaiians.
+The First Nations Development Institute is a nonprofit organization that has successfully provided over $29 million total grant money to projects that help Native Americans, Alaska Natives, and Native Hawaiians.